IncluSim:

 Accessible Electrical Engineering Simulator

-Background: Introductory electrical engineering simulators are inaccessible to blind and low-vision (BLV) students, with drag-and-drop functions and highly visual schematics.
-IncluSim is a multimodal circuit design platform being developed by Aya Mouallem (Stanford Electrical Engineering PhD, expected 2025).
+Background: Introductory electrical engineering simulators are largely inaccessible to blind and low-vision (BLV) students due to drag-and-drop interfaces and highly visual schematics.
+IncluSim is a multimodal circuit design platform being developed by Aya Mouallem (Stanford EE PhD, expected 2025) to address this gap.

 Team: Aya Mouallem, Mirelys Mendez-Pons, Trini Rogando, Sheri Sheppard (PI)